Microsoft Data Fabric Services: An Overview

 Author: Luis Martinez

 With the prevailing economic uncertainty, it’s more important than ever for businesses to look for ways to cut costs and optimize their operations.
-One way to do this is by implementing Robotic Process Automation (RPA) technologies, which can help automate repetitive, rules-based tasks that are normally performed by humans.
-We previously discussed the benefits of RPA and how businesses can save on labor costs, as well as reduce the time and resources needed to complete certain tasks.
+One way to do this is by implementing Intelligent Automation technologies, which can help automate repetitive, rules-based tasks that are normally performed by humans.
+We previously discussed the benefits of automation and how businesses can save on labor costs, as well as reduce the time and resources needed to complete certain tasks.

-One technology platform that is commonly used for RPA is Microsoft’s Power Platform.
+One technology platform that is commonly used for Intelligent Automation is Microsoft’s Power Platform.
 Microsoft Power Automate is a tool within this platform that allows businesses to leverage their investments in legacy technology to automate tasks.
-Here we will explore the capabilities and benefits of Power Automate as an RPA solution.

 Microsoft Power Automate is a cloud-based workflow service that allows users to automate repetitive tasks, streamline workflows, and create custom processes that can be triggered by specific events or actions.
 Users are able to quickly create automated workflows between their commonly used apps and services to synchronize files, get notifications, and collect data.
 This is done by employing “bots” (software programs) that are trained to mimic human employees’ actions to perform various assignments.